* Health stocks hit after Amazon, JPMorgan, Berkshire team-up

-Shares of healthcare-related companies fell after Amazon.com , Berkshire Hathaway and JPMorgan said they plan to form a venture aimed at lowering healthcare costs for their U.S. employees.
+Shares of healthcare-related companies tumbled after Amazon.com, Berkshire Hathaway and JPMorgan said they plan to form a venture aimed at lowering healthcare costs for their U.S. employees.

-Pfizer shares fell 1 percent.
-They had risen about 2 percent in premarket trading after the company’s quarterly results and full-year forecasts beat expectations.
+Pfizer shares were lower by 1.6 percent.
+They has risen about 2 percent earlier after the company’s quarterly results and full-year forecasts beat expectations.

 U.S. Treasury yields surged to more than three-year highs on expectations that central banks globally will reduce stimulus as the economic outlook improves.
 A rise in yields makes borrowing cash more expensive.

 More than the rise in bond yields, the pace of the increase is what could hurt equity markets, said Hussein Sayed, chief market strategist at FXTM.